Soft robotic skin

 Soft robots and curved end effectors do not give engineers a flat, rigid mounting plane.
 A tactile layer may need to bend, stretch, compress, or wrap around geometry without losing signal quality.

-That is why soft robotic skin pages should discuss mechanics and packaging, not only sensor sensitivity.
+Soft robotic skin evaluation therefore needs mechanics and packaging, not only sensor sensitivity.
 A skin that works as a flat sample can fail when mounted on a moving soft gripper.

 Topic 02